🔄

 What does PAH4 mean in shilajit?

-PAH4 refers to four polycyclic aromatic hydrocarbons sometimes screened for in certain food safety controls.
+PAH4 refers to four polycyclic aromatic hydrocarbons sometimes sought in certain food safety controls.

 Why are PAH4 analyses important?

-They provide an additional control for certain potential organic contaminants.
+They provide an additional control over certain potential organic contaminants.

 Do PAH4s replace heavy metals?